 Step 1: Set Up Webcam to work with PotPlayer

-1. If you’ve not yet installed the player, you can get it from the official page here.
-It’s only available for Windows (32 & 64 bit).
+- If you’ve not yet installed the player, you can get it from the official page here.
+It’s available for Windows 32 & 64 bit.

-Enabling Skip preview will disable the video feed from being viewable in the player.
-It will show a black screen instead and therefore the webcam feed cannot be recorded.
-Don’t use this otherwise you’ll get an empty video.
+Note: Enabling Skip preview will disable the video feed from being viewable in the player.
+It will show a black screen instead, and therefore the webcam feed cannot be recorded.
+Don’t use this, otherwise you’ll get an empty video.

 Step 2: Set Up Mic to Capture Audio

-Alternatively, you can instead record an audio file playing on your computer (for example, some music) instead of the mic audio .
+Alternatively, you can record an audio file playing on your computer (for example, some music) instead of the mic audio .

-To do that select your Speakers or Headphones as the device.
+To do that, select your Speakers or Headphones as the device from the drop-down.

 Once you’re done configuring these options click on the OK button.

-5. Now onto recording the webcam feed.
-To do that first go to: right-click > Video > Video Recording > Record Video or just press Alt+C.
+Now all that’s left is to record the webcam feed.
+To do that, first go to: right-click > Video > Video Recording > Record Video or just press Alt+C.

-In the Video Recorder settings, first select where to save the recorded video and give it a filename prefix if need be.
+In the Video Recorder settings, select where you want to save the recorded video and give it a filename prefix if need be.